RustyDust/readynas-alpine/README.md

 - preserve all SMB shares
 - migrating user accounts over to alpine

+> **Warning**
+> This is work in progress!
+Expect errors and problems!
+Notably your ReadyNAS
+> may refuse to boot after running the code.
+So be prepared to have to do some
+> restore work.

 ## Prerequisites

 - ReadyNAS running ReadyNAS OS 6.x